 Since his list comes later than the OT, this list cannot be a source for the genealogies in Genesis, but again the number ten is interesting for Genesis.

-The biblical authors greatly trimmed the ages of the antediluvian persons, to indicate their humanity, not any godlike status.
+As noted several times now, the biblical authors greatly trimmed the ages of the antediluvian persons, to indicate their humanity, not any godlike status.

 Hasel 366; Hamilton 252, note 8.